omidcc/misfit-test/README.md

 ```
 npm install
 ```
 This will install necessary node packages to run the angular project.
 Make sure you have node v10.13.0 or higher installed.
+To check if node is installed run "node -v" into console.
 Incase node not installed [download here](https://nodejs.org/en/download/).

 ### 5. Run the project
 Go to inside misfit/Misfit.Web and run following command in console.